sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.11.6 Document Property - Tracking - Revision History

-The Revision History (`revision_history`) provides a list of information items on revisions of the security advisory.
-The value type is array of with 1 or more items.
-The items are of type object with the three mandatory properties: `number`, `date`, and `description`.
+The Revision History (`revision_history`) with value type `array` of 1 or more Revision History Entries contains all the information elements required to track the evolution of a CSAF document.

         "revision_history": {
           // ...